borodust/borodust.github.io/projects/trivial-gamekit/manual.md

 [`#'post-initialize`](#gamekit-post-initialize).
 Specifically, it is probably a best place to bind input via [`#'bind-cursor`](#gamekit-bind-cursor) or [`#'bind-button`](#gamekit-bind-button) as described below, but you are free to do any other preparations that require fully initialized game instance.
+If you need to release any unmanaged resources (e.g. foreign memory you allocated during a game or in [`#'post-initialize`](#gamekit-post-initialize)) to avoid leaks you can override [`#'pre-destroy`](#gamekit-pre-destroy) function which is called after last game loop iteration.

 [`#'start`](#gamekit-start) also invokes a default game loop.
 To hook into it you can use [`#'act`](#gamekit-act) and [`#'draw`](#gamekit-draw) methods. [`#'act`](#gamekit-act) is used